 Reporting and analytics: Emissions data, benchmark reporting, or energy consumption rates form a critical part of the reporting and analytics features any carbon accounting software should offer.
-This way, organizations are able to establish frameworks that work toward carbon reduction and garner results.
+This way, organizations can establish frameworks that work toward carbon reduction and garner results.

-Personalized support: As touched on previously, software features alone are hardly enough for organizations to reach emissions milestones and mitigate expenditures.
+Personalized support: As mentioned previously, software features alone are hardly enough for organizations to reach emissions milestones and mitigate expenditures.
 A worthy carbon accounting solution will provide personalized advice and real-time support according to industry, region, and other specifications influenced by regional guidelines.

-As the carbon emissions industry evolves, so does its list of vendors.
+As the carbon accounting space evolves, so does its list of vendors.
 Here’s our current list of the top ten in the space.

 As a five-star vendor in the market, Persefoni stands as a leader in the carbon management and accounting space due to its unrivaled industry experience.
 Based in the United States with offices globally, Persefoni works exceptionally well for asset managers and large companies that need financial reporting as well as robust accounting automation.

-Persefoni’s Sustainability Advisory Board is made up of global industry leaders involved in the outlining of disclosure standards, including the Founding Chairman of SASB, a Secretariat of the TCFD, and key participants in PCAF, the EU, and other organizations around the world driving change.
+Persefoni’s Sustainability Advisory Board comprises global industry leaders involved in outlining disclosure standards, including the Founding Chairman of SASB, a Secretariat of the TCFD, and key participants in PCAF, the EU, and other organizations around the world driving change.
 As carbon accounting software, Persefoni serves both enterprise and SMB markets in an effort to democratize access to emissions control with a standardized approach and streamline Scope 3 data collection/management/analysis.

 Moreover, Persefoni boasts strategic relationships with global industry leaders, including, but not limited to:

-Persefoni is proven scalable, boasts enterprise-grade support, and is built to uphold the transparency and accountability practices that many Fortune 500 organizations already use to their advantage.
+Persefoni is proven scalable, boasts enterprise-grade support, and is built to uphold the transparency and accountability practices many Fortune 500 organizations use to their advantage.

 2. Microsoft Sustainability Cloud

 Microsoft's Sustainability Cloud, set to be released on June 1, is an extension of Microsoft's long-held dedication to sustainable endeavors.
-Upon its release, it will allow companies to record, report, and reduce their environmental impact with Microsoft's Sustainability Manager.
+It will allow companies to record, report, and reduce their environmental impact with Microsoft's Sustainability Manager upon its release.
 Microsoft says it will allow customers to amplify progress and transform business through environmental, social, and governance (ESG) capabilities.